adeo/mozaic-design-system/src/pages/Components/Notification/index.md

 ### Information

 Informational notifications are **blue**.
-They are used to highlight a relevant information but not require immediate action.
+They are used to highlight a piece of relevant information but don't require immediate action.

 -- Pattern preview --